Leylah Fernandez: 2024: Cincinnati doubles final

+2025: Washington Open and Japan Open titles

+Seeded 30th, Fernandez reached the third round at the Australian Open with wins over Yuliia Starodubtseva and Cristina Bucșa, before losing to third seed Coco Gauff.

+At the Abu Dhabi Open, she was seeded eighth and overcame lucky loser Moyuka Uchijima and Lulu Sun to make it through to the quarterfinals, where she lost to Ashlyn Krueger.

+Partnering Lulu Sun, Fernandez finished runner-up at the WTA 125 Catalonia Open, losing in the doubles final to Bianca Andreescu and Aldila Sutjiadi.

+At the Washington Open, Fernandez won her fourth career title after 21 months, her first WTA 500 title.
+She defeated Anna Kalinskaya in the final after winning a three-set, three-tiebreaker match against Elena Rybakina one day earlier in the semifinals.
+In October, she won a WTA 250 title at the Japan Women's Open.

 Personal life

-Fernandez is a fan of Spanish football team Real Madrid, and English football team Manchester City.
+Fernandez is a fan of football clubs Real Madrid and Manchester City.

-She speaks fluent English, French and Spanish.
+She speaks fluent English, French and Spanish and is studying business at Indiana University East, which has partnership with the WTA and the Women's Tennis Benefits Association that enables players to pursue online bachelor's degrees while competing in tournaments.

+Charitable work

+Fernandez started the Leylah Annie & Family Foundation, a non-profit organization dedicated to providing families with a better quality of life through education and sports.

 Endorsements

 Fernandez is sponsored by Canadian brand Lululemon for apparel and by French brand Babolat for racquets, currently using the Babolat Pure Aero racquet.
 In January 2022, she became the first global brand ambassador in tennis for Lululemon.
 Lululemon replaces her prior apparel sponsor Asics, which she will continue to use for footwear until Lululemon launches its tennis footwear line by the end of 2022.
 She is also sponsored by wireless telecommunications company Telcel/Claro, cosmetics company Birchbox, Morgan Stanley, and EasyPost.
-She also is a brand ambassador for Flair Airlines along with fellow Canadians Eugenie Bouchard and Felix Auger Aliassime.
+She also is a brand ambassador for Flair Airlines along with fellow Canadians Eugenie Bouchard and Félix Auger-Aliassime.
 Additional sponsors include USANA, Microsure, and Cambridge Global Payments.
 In January 2022, she became a Google ambassador in Canada for the Google Pixel 6 and Pixel 6 Pro as well as Gatorade Canada ambassador.

-Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup and Olympic Games are included in win–loss records.